NethServer/nethsecurity-docs/hotspot.rst

 ``Unit description`` : insert a brief description so that you can identify your unit more easily

-``Network address`` : clients will receive an IP address belonging to this network (use CIDR format)
+``Network address`` : clients will receive an IP address belonging to this network (use CIDR format).
+The first address of the network class is always assigned to the NethSecurity hotspot interface.
+The total number of clients that can be managed at the same time depends on the number of leases issued by DHCP.
+If you need to provide service for more than 253 possible devices, consider using a larger netmask (/23 or /22 or even larger).

 ``DHCP range start/end`` : by default the system use the whole network range, you can specify a narrower one acting on start and end IP addresses.

 After having fullfilled the form clic ``save`` button to register the unit.

-.. note:: Please verify in the hotspot manager-> Units that your unit has been correctly registered, every unit must show its MAC address
+.. note:: Please verify in the Hotspot manager-> Units that your unit has been properly registered.
+Each properly registered unit must show its MAC address in the Hotspot Manager.
+If the MAC address is missing please unregister the unit and try to do the registration again.

+Unregister your unit
+^^^^^^^^^^^^^^^^^^

+If you made some error registering your unit (es. using the bad instance) or you want simply to remove this service, do the login